IPS: In-Prompt Process Supervision for Short Video Content Moderation: Methodology

-As illustrated in \textbf{Figure~\ref{fig:sequential_qa_design}}, we introduce Agentic Process Supervision (\textit{AgentPS}), a novel framework that incorporates multiple question prompts into the input and uses their corresponding answers as process labels to provide process supervision during MLLM fine-tuning.
-Intuitively, this design resembles asking a series of simpler, related questions before posing a difficult one, thereby simulating the effect of multi-round dialog guidance within a single inference pass.
-Despite its structured reasoning process, this method introduces negligible inference-time overhead while significantly improving the prediction accuracy on the final question.
+As illustrated in Figure~\ref{fig:sequential_qa_design}, \textit{IPS} incorporates multiple question prompts and their corresponding answers as process-level supervision signals during MLLM fine-tuning.
+Analogous to addressing simpler, related questions before tackling a complex one, this design simulates multi-step guidance within a single forward pass.
+It introduces negligible inference overhead, leverages previously unused ancillary labels, and improves the accuracy of the final prediction.

-\pheadNoSpace{Model Architecture} For each video frame or album image, the input $X_f$ is first processed by a vision encoder $g(\cdot; \theta)$ to extract its visual features.
-These features then passed through a projector module $p(\cdot; \theta)$, typically implemented as a two-layer MLP, to map the visual features into a shared representation space for visual and textual modalities:
+\paragraph{Model Architecture} For each video frame or album image, the visual input $X_f$ is first processed by a vision encoder $g(\cdot; \theta_g)$ to extract visual features:

+The extracted features are then passed through a projector module $p(\cdot; \theta_p)$, which maps them into a shared multimodal representation space:

-Here, $Z_f$ captures the essential visual features extracted from the image or frame, while $H_f$ transforms these visual features into a modality-aligned representation suitable for integration with textual tokens.
+Here $Z_f$ captures high-level visual representations, while $H_f$ aligns them with the textual modality for joint modeling.

-The language model $LM(\cdot; \theta)$ processes a token sequence of length \( L \), consisting of visual tokens \( H_f \) and text tokens \( X_t \) (e.g., the title and accompanying text of a video or album).
-Typically, the language model utilizes a decoder-only transformer architecture.
-This architecture accepts the multimodal token sequence as input and generates a sequence of hidden representations $H$, where each representation corresponds to an input token, preserving the original sequence length.
+The language model $LM(\cdot; \theta_{\text{lm}})$ processes a multimodal token sequence of length \( L \), consisting of visual tokens \( H_f \), textual tokens \( X_t \), and a policy-specific prompt $P$.
+The model typically adopts a decoder-only transformer architecture, which produces a sequence of hidden representations $H$ corresponding to each input token:

-\pheadNoSpace{\textit{AgentPS} and Classification Layers} During supervised fine-tuning (SFT), $N$ rounds of ancillary question-answer (QA) pairs are introduced as additional inputs to provide process supervision.
-These $N$-round QA pairs are inserted after the standard text inputs, such as the title and description of the video or album, and precede the final question, which targets the ultimate task-specific output.
-Each ancillary question $i$ concludes with an \texttt{<ans>} token.
-The hidden state corresponding to this token \(H_{<ans>}^{i}\) is processed by an MLP $f_\mathrm{cl}^{i}(\cdot; \theta_\mathrm{cl}^{i})$.
-The MLP projects $H_{<ans>}^{i} \in {R}^{d}$ into a predicted answer space $\hat{y}^{i} \in {R}^{|\mathcal{Y}^{i}|}$:
+\paragraph{\textit{IPS} and Classification Layers} During SFT, $N$ rounds of ancillary question-answer pairs are incorporated into the prompt $P$ to provide process supervision: